WorldMaker/butterfloat/docs/v2/getting-started.md

 run(container, Main)
 ```

-Other than the imports, this may look a lot like a React functional
+Other than the imports and the special second parameter, this may look a
-component going way back.
+lot like a React functional component going way back.

 While Butterfloat and React share TSX and have a lot of surface
 similarities including accepting props, the behaviors of components